Low-Sugar and Flourless Chocolate Coconut Drops

-Low-Sugar and Flourless Chocolate Coconut Drops with Almonds are also gluten-free and these are delicious for a healthier holiday cookie!
-Use Dessert Recipes to find more low-sugar and sugar-free dessert recipes!
+Low-Sugar and Flourless Chocolate Coconut Drops are also gluten-free and these are delicious for a healthier holiday cookie!

 In December many food blogs are featuring an ongoing series of sugary treats, and I’ve been resisting the Christmas cookie baking fever for a few weeks now.
 But every year at Christmas I try a few new recipes to add to my collection of Dessert Recipes for those of you who have a sweet tooth but are trying to limit sugar in your diet.

-How to Make Low-Sugar and Flourless Chocolate Coconut Drops with Almonds:
+How to Make Low-Sugar and Flourless Chocolate Coconut Drops:

 (Scroll down for complete printable recipe.)